akramhussein/SimpleHDR/README.md

 =========

 This project incorporates additional functionality to Pangolin developed by Steven Lovegrove (@stevenlovegrove) to allow for greater control of firewire cameras and to enable the capture HDR images and video.

 An example of these additions can be found in the examples/SimpleHDR.

+Examples of HDR Images and Video can be found [here](http://www.akramhussein.co.uk/simplehdr)

 What is Pangolin
 ----------------